Damon Hill: Music career

 Hill was interested in music from an early age and formed the punk band the "Hormones" with some friends while at school.
 After achieving success in Formula One, he was able to play guitar with several famous musicians, including his friend George Harrison, and appeared on "Demolition Man", the opening track of Def Leppard's 1999 album Euphoria.
+"I'm quite proud of that one to be honest", Hill told the Fuelling Around podcast.
+"You can actually hear my guitar as they fade it out towards the end of the song.
+I think it fits well with the track and it went platinum!"

 Hill also made a regular appearance at the British Grand Prix alongside other Formula One musicians such as Eddie Jordan.
 After his retirement at the end of the 1999 season, Hill devoted more time to music and played with celebrity bands including Spike Edney's SAS band, and Pat Cash's Wild Colonial Boys.
 Hill also formed his own band, The Conrods, which was active between 1999 and 2003 and played cover versions of well-known songs from The Rolling Stones, The Beatles and The Kinks.
 Since becoming president of the BRDC in 2006, Hill says he has stopped playing the guitar, being "too busy doing school runs and looking after pets."